-The library is open for independent student use during the school day with a teacher permit.
+The library is open for independent student use during the following times with a teacher permit: 7:55am-3:20pm during specified times by the librarian's and teacher's schedule.

 The district provides a wide range of library materials for students and faculty that support student achievement and present varying levels of difficulty, diversity of appeal, and a variety of points of view.
 The district follows the Texas State Library and Archive Commission's standards for school library collection development.